 Just over a tenth of a degree: So much for the End of Days.

 3. Where do you think electricity comes from?

-More than 80% of our energy comes from fossil fuels: oil, natural gas, and coal, in that order.
+More than 80% of our energy comes from fossil fuels, with the vast majority of our electricity generated using natural gas and coal.
 Wind and solar combined provide just 8% of our electricity and 3% of our total energy — even after tens of billions in taxpayer subsidies — because those resources cannot reach the scale required to become our primary energy sources.